The first integrase inhibitor-based single-tablet regimen1,2

 STEATOSIS and POST TREATMENT ACUTE EXACERBATION OF HEPATITIS B

-- Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs, including tenofovir disoproxil fumarate (“tenofovir DF”), a component of STRIBILD, in combination with other antiretrovirals.
+- Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogs, including tenofovir disoproxil fumarate (tenofovir DF), a component of STRIBILD, in combination with other antiretrovirals.

 - Coadministration: Do not use with drugs highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
-Do not use with drugs that strongly induce CYP3A as this may lead to a loss of virologic response and possible resistance to STRIBILD.
+Do not use with drugs that strongly induce CYP3A as this may lead to loss of efficacy and possible resistance to STRIBILD.
 Use with the following drugs is contraindicated: alfuzosin, rifampin, dihydroergotamine, ergotamine, methylergonovine, cisapride, lovastatin, simvastatin, pimozide, sildenafil for pulmonary arterial hypertension, triazolam, oral midazolam, and St. John’s wort.

 Warnings and precautions